pouria-maleki/TVD-dataset/README.md

 ------------------------------------------------------------------
 # license
+1.this dataset (TVD dataset) is made available for academic use only.
-If you use this dataset in your research or work, you should tag this GitHub and our article that will be published soon.
+2.If you use this dataset in your research , you should attribute the work as specified by the original authors